Acute Angles - Disorder, 2018

 81 x 110 cm / 31 x 43 in

 70 x 18 x 11 cm / 27 x 7 x 4 in

 11 Acute Unequal Angles, 2016

 130 x 103 x 42 cm / 51 x 40 x 16 in

 190 x 266 cm / 74 x 104 in

 79 x 19 x 14 cm / 31 x 7 x 5 in

-One of the most celebrated conceptual artists working today, Bernar Venet’s extensive oeuvre is a culmination of intellectual rigor, artistic dexterity, and creative exploration.
-His signature arcs, straight lines, angles and indeterminate lines spring forth from intensive studies of mathematics and hard science, and can be traced through his work’s evolution from illustrations, to wooden frames, and, ultimately, his famous steel sculptures.
-Throughout his career, Venet has employed a variety of genres including painting, photography, sound and performance to explore materials and form, and existential questions of perception, time, and spatiality.
+One of the most celebrated conceptual artists working today, Bernar Venet’s extensive oeuvre is a culmination of intellectual rigour, artistic dexterity, and creative investigation of materials ranging from coal and asphalt to steel.
+Venet moved from France to New York in 1966, where he was instrumental in developing a radical new artistic language using mathematics and science alongside artists such as Lawrence Weiner and Joseph Kosuth.
+His success was celebrated with a retrospective at the New York Cultural Center when he was just 30 years old.
+His signature Arcs, Angles, Straight and Indeterminate Lines spring forth from intensive mathematical studies of chance and chaos.
+They can be traced through his work’s evolution from drawings, to reliefs in wood and, ultimately, his famous steel sculptures.
+Throughout his career, Venet has employed a variety of genres including painting, photography, sound and performance to explore both material and form, as well as existential questions of perception, time and spatiality.